3 Strategies for Effective 1:1s

 Leaders today are strapped for time.
-However, to build strong teams, create buy-in from employees, and ensure synergy through the ranks, One on Ones are essential.
+However, to build strong teams, create buy-in from employees, and ensure synergy through the ranks, 1:1s are essential.

 In Gallup’s comprehensive 2015 study, “The State of the American Manager,” they found a harsh truth: 50% of Americans have left a job to “get away from their manager at some point in their career.”
 Another Gallup study on employee engagement showed that managers account for at least 70% of the variance in employee engagement.
 Additionally, employees whose leaders hold regular meetings with them are almost three times as likely to be engaged as employees whose leaders do not hold regular meetings with them.

-It is clear that open lines of communication make all the difference!
-At their core, One on Ones are about improving communication with your team.
+It is clear that open lines of communication make all the difference.
+At their core, 1:1s are about improving communication with your team.